Heidelberg-NLP/COINS/Readme.md

 This directory contains the following parts of the 'COINS: Dynamically Generating COntextualized Inference Rules for Narrative Story Completion' experiment.

-## Reference
+# Ciation

-If you make use of the contents of this repository, please cite [the following paper](https://www.aclweb.org/anthology/N19-1368):
+If you make use of the contents of this repository, please cite [the following paper](https://arxiv.org/pdf/2106.02497.pdf):

 ```bib
 @inproceedings{paul-frank-2021-coins,